20th Century Fox

 Me, I like the fact that the Empire lives up to the title of the movie.
 THE EMPIRE STRIKES BACK and boy, do they strike back hard.
 In the three years between “A New Hope” and this movie, The Rebellion has been on the run, forced to retreat to the ice planet of Hoth.
 It gets so cold on Hoth that it makes Brooklyn in February look warm.
 Luke Skywalker (Mark Hamill) Princess Leia Organa (Carrie Fisher) Han Solo (Harrison Ford) Chewbacca (Peter Mayhew) R2-D2 (Kenny Baker) and C-3PO (Anthony Daniels) lead the band of rebels stationed on Hoth but they aren’t safe there for long.
 Darth Vader (David Prowse/James Earl Jones) has been sending out robot probes on thousands of worlds to find the rebels and once he finds them on Hoth, he attacks with a vengeance.

 During the Empire’s assault on Hoth, Our Heroes are separated.
-Luke, inspired by a vision he has of his Jedi Master Ben Obi-Wan Kenobi (Alec Guinness) goes off to the swamp planet of Dagobah in search of Yoda (Frank Oz) greatest of Jedi Masters to complete his training with R2-D2.
+Luke, inspired by a vision he has of his Jedi Master Ben Obi-Wan Kenobi (Alec Guinness) goes off to the swamp planet of Dagobah along with R2-D2 in search of Yoda (Frank Oz) greatest of Jedi Masters to complete his training.
 In the meantime, Leia, Han, Chewbacca and C-3PO find themselves the target of an army of bounty hunters hired by Darth Vader to track them down.
 The nearest refuge they can find is on the Cloud City of Bespin, now administrated by Lando Calrissian (Billy Dee Williams) the previous owner of The Millennium Falcon and an old frenemy of Han’s.

 There’s a lot of reasons why THE EMPIRE STRIKES BACK held the crown as the best of the STAR WARS movies for so many years.
 First is the screenplay, written by Leigh Brackett who had been writing Space Operas since the 1930s and knew the genre inside and out.
 If you’ve never read her stories about Eric John Stark then you need to stop reading this review right now, go over to Amazon and download her stories right NOW.
 You read her original work and you understand why George Lucas wanted her to write the screenplay for this movie.
 Leigh Brackett also enjoyed a long and successful career in Hollywood, writing some of the best and most successful Westerns.